datascientist-kenn/SGA07_DATASCI/README.md

 ## Overview of my data science profile

   I am a data enthusiast, who loves data and is able to understand the language that data speaks.
-I have a good technical background.
+I have a good technical background  and I am currently going through a Data Science Program at the Stutern SGA 0.7, Data Science track.
   Please, find attached below, a barchart which gives a brief description of my data science skills.